DiddiLeija/DiddiLeija.github.io/profile.md

 ## Fact: _Why "DiddiLeija"?_

-Some people may ask: _"Who or what is 'Diddi'?", "Why are you using an image of a masked person in your profiles?"_, and _"Where does 'DiddiLeija' came from?"_
+Some people (or many?) may ask: _"Who or what is 'Diddi'?", "Why are you using an image of a masked person in your profiles?"_, and
-I'll give you the answers now.
+_"Where does 'DiddiLeija' came from?"_ I'll give you the answers now and here.

 I love programming, but I also like drawing: I like to draw and write comics.

-One of my characters is named `Diddi`.
+One of my characters is named **`Diddi`**.
 He wears a dark mask, black suit and a green backpack.
 On my comics, Diddi is a digital hero from the future, that hides himself from the rest of the people by using a metal mask.
 I have to admit it: _I loved Diddi from the first time._